West Virginia vs. Texas NCAA Football Odds, Plays and Insights | November 20, 2021

 Texas Stats and Trends

-- The Longhorns have turned the ball over seven more times (16 total) than the Mountaineers have forced a turnover (9) this season.
+- The Longhorns have turned the ball over 16 times this season, seven more turnovers than the Mountaineers have forced (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.